Learn Real-World Strategies for Using the Rules of Civil Procedure to Your Advantage

 - Protect your case with proper service of process.

-- Get a handle on electronic discovery.
+- Get a handle on your discovery costs using proportionality.

 - Effectively draft and respond to motions for default or summary judgment.